fenghaitao/spec-kit/templates/spec-template.md

   * "device model" with hardware context
 - When a section doesn't apply, remove it entirely (don't leave as "N/A")

+### Simics DML Device Modeling Guidance
+**Note**: For Simics device modeling projects, comprehensive DML learning resources are available:
+- **.specify/memory/DML_grammar.md**: Complete DML 1.4 grammar reference with syntax rules and language constructs
+- **.specify/memory/DML_Device_Development_Best_Practices.md**: Best practices, patterns, and common pitfalls for DML development

+**During /specify phase**: Focus on WHAT the device does (hardware behavior specification)
+- Describe device functionality from hardware perspective
+- Specify register behaviors without DML implementation details
+- Define interfaces and protocols the device supports
+- Document timing and state machine behaviors

+**In later phases**: The /plan and /tasks phases will require reading and studying the DML documents before implementation.
+This specification should remain focused on hardware behavior, not DML syntax or coding patterns.

 ### For AI Generation
 When creating this spec from a user prompt:
 1. **Mark all ambiguities**: Use [NEEDS CLARIFICATION: specific question] for any assumption you'd need to make